anselale/Dignity/Readme.md

 Dignity is designed to be highly customizable:

 *   **Persona Customization:** The core personality of your bot is defined in the `.agentforge/personas/default.yaml` file.
 Modify this to shape your bot's character.
 *   **Agent Prompts:** The bot uses a series of specialized agents for different cognitive tasks.
 Their prompts are located in the `.agentforge/agents` folder (specifically under `CustomAgents/Trinity` in this project).
 You can tweak these to refine the bot's reasoning and response generation.
+This may be necessary for local LLMs, who often have difficulty following instructions.
+We recommend using models that support at least 64k contexts windows.
+We aim to keep token usage as low as possible with our RAG techniques, but every prompt will be different.
 *   **Slash Commands:** Dignity supports Discord Slash Commands.
-Run `/help` in your server to see available commands (or check `Modules/proccess_slash_command.py`).
+Check `Modules/proccess_slash_command.py` for examples on how to build your own commands.
+The test is a fun little jailbreak game.
 *   **Threads for Chain-of-Thought:** When the bot is processing complex requests, it can open a thread to show its internal reasoning process, providing transparency into its "thoughts."

 ---